First lesson in Quality:

 1940s: WWII: Perfect performance by U.S. military is Essential!
 However,

 Pilots were crashing new aircraft at alarming rates.
-Some were suggesting technology had become too advanced for humans.
-The Air Force ran a massive study.
+People were suggesting technology had become too advanced for humans.
+The Air Force studied 4063 pilots.
 The shocking truth they discovered:

 The cockpit, designed for the “average” pilot,